-According to Jeff Bezos, the driving ethos behind the ecommerce behemoth’s success is being 100% consumer-centric.
+According to Amazon founder Jeff Bezos, the driving ethos behind the ecommerce behemoth’s success is being 100% consumer-centric.
 Consumers drive corporate decisions about technology, product selection, price and more.
 And low prices make consumers happy.
-That fact is one of the main reasons enforcing a minimum advertised price policy (aka “MAPP”) on Amazon is so difficult.
+This fact is one of the main reasons why enforcing MAP violations on Amazon is so difficult.
 The truth is that Amazon won’t do anything to help brands maintain higher pricing on its platform.
 If that’s what they want then they have to figure it out by themselves.
 The good news is that there are some tried and true strategies to help.
 But before we dive into those some preliminary work needs to be done.

 To be successful, companies must first take some Amazon-specific protection measures.
 These tasks should be done to protect the brand’s intellectual property rights and ensure that products are listed in a consistent manner.

-Transparency Program - This is a product serialization service that helps identify individual units and proactively prevent counterfeits from reaching customers.
+Amazon Transparency Program This is a product serialization service that helps identify individual units and proactively prevent counterfeits from reaching customers.

-To be successful in protecting a brand against violators on Amazon, it is essential to organize all sellers into buckets by assigning specific seller designations.
+To be successful in protecting a brand against Amazon MAP violators it is essential to organize all sellers into buckets by assigning specific seller designations.
 As you’ll see, each designation warrants their own tactics.

-With Amazon authorized suppliers, the brand knows how they get inventory and are okay with them selling their products.
+With Amazon authorized suppliers, the brand knows how the third-party seller gets inventory and is okay with them selling their products.
 In exchange for complying with the brand’s MAP Policy, Authorized Sellers receive certain material differences (e.g., discounts, payment terms, advertising allowances, product warranties, etc.)

-Taking action on MAP policy violations for authorized sellers is fairly straight-forward.
+Taking action on Amazon MAP policy violations for authorized sellers is fairly straight-forward.
 After the brand has announced its policy launch, it should begin enforcing in a manner consistent with the policy’s guidelines (i.e., three-strikes means three notices).
-Emails should be sent directly to the sellers’ domain-based email address.
+Emails showing the Amazon MAP violations should be sent directly to the sellers’ domain-based email address.
 It’s not a good idea to send enforcement notices through Amazon’s seller contact platform because that’s against Amazon’s terms.

-If the seller is still violating MAPP after the brand has issued the proper number of warnings, then they need to stop shipping to that seller.
+If the seller is still violating MAP policy after the brand has issued the proper number of warnings, then they need to stop shipping to that seller.
 If they get inventory directly then it’s easy.
-But if they get it from wholesale distributors, the brand must send a do-no-ship list to those companies with their assurance of cooperation.
+But if they get it from wholesale distributors or other sources, the brand must send a do-no-ship list to those companies with their assurance of cooperation.
 If any wholesaler distributors refuse to comply, the brand must be willing to stop working with them.